 - Make sure that your project fits within one or more of our 8 areas of focus, above.
 You will need to demonstrate this.

 - Contact your local county councillor to discuss your project and see if it is something that they would consider supporting.
 Remember that councillors often get requests that exceed the amount they have to spend but they may be able to advise about other funding sources that could help you.

-- If your county councillor is happy to support your project, they will send you instructions on how to complete an online application.
+- If your county councillor is happy to support your project, they will send you a link to the online application form and instructions on how to complete it.

-- Once you have completed the form and all the mandatory information is included, it is automatically sent to the Community Partnership Team for processing and ultimate approval.
+- Once you have completed the online application form and all the mandatory information is included, it is automatically sent to the Community Partnership Team for processing and ultimate approval.

 - If you need support during your application, our team can help.
-You can email them at email@example.com or have a look at our video of hints and tips on filling out your application form.
+You can email us at firstname.lastname@example.org or take a look at our video of hints and tips on filling out your application form.

 - If your application is successfully submitted, you will receive an email confirming receipt.
 You will be given a unique reference number during the application process which you should note down and quote whenever you contact us about your application.

 - The Community Partnership Team may contact you to request further supporting information or to ask for clarification about some of the details contained in your application.